f5devcentral/f5-cloudservicelab/README.rst

 `c)` Subscribe to Catalogs using the F5 Cloud Services portal

 You can subscribe to any of these cloud service catalogs by using the portal or API (assuming you already provided payment / credit card info to enable certain catalogs).
+There may be free tier and trials that you could take advantage of, see the available options next to each catalog!

 Portal: